 Ask for a receipt of sale

 While this document is not legally binding, it’s a good way of keeping a record of the sale and all relevant details.
-Ask for a printout or email of the receipt of sale document (the seller can access one under Manage Ads in their carsales Account).
+Ask for a printout or email of a receipt of sale document.

 In some states where the transfer is the buyer’s responsibility and a Roadworthy Certificate is required, make sure you have it before you drive away.